Effort to recall Madison Mayor Satya Rhodes-Conway falls short

 Rygiewicz said he did not turn in the petitions he collected because he counted the signatures and knew he was short of the number needed.

-Of the recall effort, Rhodes-Conway has said she is focused on serving Madison's residents and is "not going to be distracted by a small group of people who want to divide this community."
+Rhodes-Conway has said in response to the recall effort that she is focused on serving Madison’s residents and is “not going to be distracted by a small group of people who want to divide this community.”

-Rhodes-Conway has received backlash from protesters for not doing more to reform the Madison Police Department and for a private video in which she sympathized with Madison police officers after the looting and unrest Downtown that followed peaceful protests.
+Rhodes-Conway received backlash from protesters for not doing more to reform the Madison Police Department and for sympathizing with Madison police officers in a private video following the looting and unrest Downtown over the summer.

-She's also seen criticism from supporters of the Madison Police Department because they felt the message to officers was disingenuous because she made it private.
-Some, including Rygiewicz, also said Rhodes-Conway did not do enough to protect the city during the destruction.
+She’s also received criticism from supporters of the Madison Police Department because they felt the private delivery of the message to officers came across as disingenuous.
+Some, including Rygiewicz, said Rhodes-Conway did not do enough to protect the city during the destruction.

 Rygiewicz ran as a Republican against Rep. Chris Taylor, D-Madison, in 2016, but said he now identifies as an Independent.
 He said he started the recall in part because of Rhodes-Conway’s response to the protests.